stfc/PSyclone/doc/developer_guide/APIs.rst

 A general rule is that a halo exchange must not have a dependence with another halo exchange, as this would mean that one of them is not required.
-PSyclone should raise an exeption if it finds this situation.
+PSyclone should raise an exception if it finds this situation.

 However, due to the two step halo exchange management process, there